maxtwotouch/iGym/web-app/README.md

     4. This allows you to easily review your progress over time.
 * **Scheduling Workouts**: You can schedule workouts in your calendar by clicking the **Calendar** link via the navbar, entering the calendar page.
     1. Select the desired date in the future for your scheduled workout.
-    2. Click on the selected date to open the scheduling interface.
-    3. Choose the date/time, and the workout you want to schedule.
+    2. Choose the date/time, and the workout you want to schedule.
-    4. After making your selections, click **Save** to add the workout to your calendar.
+    3. After making your selections, click **Save** to add the workout to your calendar.
-    5. This feature allows you to easily view and manage your upcoming workouts.
+    4. This feature allows you to easily view and manage your upcoming workouts.
 * **View Events**: By navigating to the **Calendar** page, you can view more detailed information about individual events.
 Click on each event to read more about it, such as:
     - **1-on-1 sessions with your personal trainer**
     - **Scheduled workouts**
     - **Completed workout sessions**
-* **Chat**: You can also enter the chat page by clicking the **Chat** link in the navbar.
+* **Chat**: You can enter the chat page by clicking the **Chat** link in the navbar.
 Once on the chat page, you can either select an existing chat room, such as your established chat with your personal trainer, or create a new chat room.
     - **Creating a New Chat Room**:
         1. Enter the name of the chat in the sidebar.
         2. Add participants to the chat by typing their names or using the dropdown menu.
 Note that you can only add other clients to the chatroom.